Ten years ago, I woke up at 35 with a quiet, uncomfortable realization: I wasn’t where I thought I’d be.

 There’s good data showing that we dramatically overestimate what we can accomplish in one year and massively underestimate what we can accomplish in ten.
 I’ve found that to be very true in practice.

 I spend real time on this.
-At least once a year, I set aside a full day alone to think deeply about where I want to be in ten years.
+At least once a year, though I try for more, I set aside a full day alone to think deeply about where I want to be in ten years.
 Life changes, priorities evolve, and perspective sharpens.
 My ten-year goals do shift over time, but only slightly.
-If you’re completely rewriting them every year, you probably aren’t thinking long enough term.
+If you’re completely rewriting them every year, you probably aren’t thinking deep enough.
+You may be chasing superficial wants, like "I want to own a Ferrari," rather than defining a true direction.
+But ultimately, they are your goals, so make them what you want.

 I break these goals into categories: family, work, finance, personal, and travel.
 I try to be as specific as possible.
 If you want something, clarity matters.